boutell/ml-sharp-ez/README.md

 Pull requests and github issues welcome.
 Remember, we have to abide by Apple's license, this is a research tool not a product.

 Contributions to get the GPU working for more people more of the time would be great.

+## Thanks

+* Thanks to Apple, of course, for allowing research use of `ml-sharp`.
+* Thanks to the ThreeJS team.